A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data

-\bmhead{Definition of Research Questions} In order to achieve the stated objective, the following research questions (RQs) were formulated: \begin{itemize} \item \textbf{RQ1}: What is the current state of research on POI recommendations in terms of techniques, data and evaluation? \item \textbf{RQ2}: How are heterogeneous data currently being utilized in in-trip POI recommendation research? \item \textbf{RQ3}: What are the existing limitations and potential future directions for research and development of in-trip POI RSs? \end{itemize}
+In order to achieve the stated objective, the following research questions (RQs) were formulated: \begin{itemize} \item \textbf{RQ1}: What is the current state of research on POI recommendations in terms of data, techniques and evaluation? \item \textbf{RQ2}: How are heterogeneous data currently being utilized in the POI recommendation research? \item \textbf{RQ3}: What are the existing limitations and potential future directions for research and development of POI RSs? \end{itemize}